phorward/pynetree/README.md

 pynetree is developed and maintained by Jan Max Meyer, Phorward Software Technologies.

-It is the result of a several years experience in parser development systems, and is currently some kind of sub-project from a C-library called libphorward (https://bitbucket.org/codepilot/phorward).
+This project is one result of a several years experience in parser development systems, and is currently worked out as some kind of sub-project of a C-library called libphorward (https://bitbucket.org/codepilot/phorward), which is also developed at Phorward Software Technologies.
 Therefore, the BNF-styled grammar definition language of both pynetree and libphorward are similar.

-Help of any kind to extend and improve this product is always appreciated.
+Help of any kind to extend and improve or enhance this product in any kind or way is always appreciated.

 LICENSING